drujensen/diabetes/README.md

-# Deep Learning Example using SHAINet
+# Deep Learning Example using SHAInet

-This workbook demonstrates how to create a Deep Learning network using SHAINet.
+This workbook demonstrates how to create a Deep Learning network using SHAInet.
 We will be using the [Pima Indians dataset](https://archive.ics.uci.edu/ml/datasets/Pima+Indians+Diabetes) to predict diabetes.

 ## Installation